 The Computer Resources Group (CRG) maintains an environment in which information technology is available and easily accessible to serve all the members of the GSD community.
-We manage a complex computer network, supporting Windows, Macintosh, and Linux operating systems, providing a variety of services to students for required course work and independent study, as well as staff, faculty, and visitors for work and research.
-Most of the GSD (and Harvard ) campus is bathed in high-bandwidth wireless (WiFi) infrastructure, every student desk in the studio area is provided with a high speed network connection to enable student-owned computers to be hooked-up into the GSD network, and each GSD student is assigned a network account that enables use of state-of-the-art software provided over the network, as well as electronic mail and access to the Internet and World Wide Web.
+We manage a complex computer network, supporting primarily Windows and Macintosh operating systems, providing a variety of services to students for required course work and independent study, as well as staff, faculty, and visitors for work and research.
+Most of the GSD (and Harvard ) campus is bathed in high-bandwidth wireless (WiFi) infrastructure, every student desk in the studio area is provided with a high speed network connection to enable student-owned computers to be hooked-up into the GSD network, and each GSD student is assigned a network account that enables use of state-of-the-art software provided over the network, as well as email and access to the Internet and World Wide Web.
 This account also provides access to sophisticated input and output devices including large format digitizers, flat bed scanners, large format color plotters, high quality color printers, video and multimedia equipment, and CAD/CAM fabrication equipment.

 The professional staff of the Computer Resources Group are dedicated to our mission.
 We believe in — and want to share — the fun and learning that comes with design computing (along with the occasional agony and confusion! : )

 I personally welcome all forms of questions, comments, and suggestions on our mission and our performance.
 E-Mail me at email@example.com.

 Director of Computer Resources